It’s always annoying.

 That’s one way card information can be stolen without the card ever having left your hands.

-To be honest, by far most of the card theft that I am aware of, like most of the scenarios that you describe, are things that are typically completely out of our control.
+By far, most of the card theft I am aware of, including the scenarios you describe, are things completely out of our control.

-What happens is that large databases of credit card and other information are stolen.
-It’s not somebody targeting you or me, going after cards one at a time – it’s someone targeting the computers at your bank, or the grocery store where you use the card.
+Large databases of credit card and other information are stolen.
+It’s not somebody targeting you or me, going after cards one at a time — it’s someone targeting the computers at your bank or the grocery store where you use the card.

-Those are the kinds of things that you and I don’t really have a lot of control over.
+You and I don’t really have a lot of control over those things.

-Fortunately, in addition to being rare (that’s why it makes the news, after all), most credit card companies cover your losses as long as the loss isn’t due to your personal actions.
-Unless you’re hacking in and stealing large databases of information, you’re very likely covered.
+Fortunately, besides being rare (that’s why it makes the news, after all), most credit card companies cover fraudulent charges to your card as long as the loss isn’t because of your personal actions.
+Unless you’re hacking in and stealing large databases of information, you’re likely covered.

 But it is an inconvenience, no doubt about it.
 My Las Vegas experience was nerve-wracking enough, but to have cards compromised three times in a row, and that quickly, would be maddening.

-I would most definitely look closely into both your local network and computer security, and keep a very close eye on where the card is being used.
+I would definitely look closely at both your local network and computer security and keep a close eye on where you’re using the card.